-Keep in mind that the type drop down menu includes the Simple Archive Format that discussed earlier and all the supported data loaders declared in the configuration XML file that are of type "file".
+Keep in mind, that the type drop down menu includes all the supported data loaders declared in the configuration XML file that are of type "file".
 Thus, OAI data loader is not included in this list and in case you need to create your own data loader you are advised to extend the "FileDataLoader" abstract class rather than implement the "DataLoade" interface, as mentioned in previous paragraph.